ajdelguidice/python-as3lib/README.md

 <br>String(Data Type)
 <br>&emsp;substr(Function) - Don't know what happens when startIndex is outside of string (not documented)
 <br>unescape(Function)
-<h3>interface_tk</h3>
-Anything to do with images - images can currently only be used for one object.
-I will have to come up with a workaround since this is a tkinter problem
 <h2>Future Plans<h2>
 <h3>toplevel</h3>
 Array(Data Type)